1xcoder-1/1xcoder-1/README.md

 <a href="https://play.kotlinlang.org"><img src="./colored.png"  width="100%" alt="play.kotlinlang.org"/></a>

-Hey There! i'm Abdullah Ramzan, a Full Stack Developer 👨‍💻
+👋 Hey there!
+I'm Abdullah Ramzan, a passionate Full Stack Developer 👨‍💻

-🌟 Passionate about leveraging technology to drive innovation and solve complex challenges.
-Experienced in web development, AI, and machine learning.
-Currently working on exciting projects to push the boundaries of what's possible in technology.

-🚀 Seeking new opportunities and collaborations to continue growing and making a positive impact.
-Follow me for more updates on my journey! 🤗
+I’m on a mission to harness the power of technology to drive innovation, solve complex problems, and build impactful solutions.
+With hands-on experience in web development, app development, and artificial intelligence, I thrive on turning ideas into reality through clean code and creative thinking.

+Currently, I'm diving deep into cutting-edge projects that challenge the norm and push the boundaries of what’s possible in tech. 🌐⚙️

+🔍 I'm actively exploring new opportunities and collaborations — always eager to learn, grow, and contribute to meaningful work.

+💡 Let’s connect and build something extraordinary.
+Follow my journey for updates, insights, and inspiration from the world of technology! 🤗

 <div align="center" >
 <a  href="https://github.com/SP-XD">
 <br/>